Working to make the Bluegrass state a better place to live.

 But after witnessing political corruption in Washington, Zach made the difficult decision to resign—and step up.
 Now he’s running for Congress to fight for justice, integrity, and a better future for Central Kentucky.

-David Kloiber is a Lexington native, public servant, and proud dad running to bring common-sense leadership and Kentucky values to Washington.
+David Kloiber is a Lexington native, public servant, and father running to bring common-sense leadership and Kentucky values to Washington.
+After building a successful software company and serving on Lexington’s City Council, he’s focused on growing the economy, strengthening schools, and delivering results for his community.

-Now, David’s ready to take that fight to Congress: to advocate for working families, invest in education, and make sure Kentucky’s voice is heard.
+Now he’s running for Congress to advocate for working families, invest in education, and ensure Kentucky’s voice is truly heard.

-Throughout her career, she has consistently focused on supporting the people and communities of Kentucky, to give everyone a fair shot and reward hard work.
+Throughout her work, she has focused on giving Kentuckians a fair shot and rewarding hard work.

 Adam believes in service over politics, solutions over slogans—and a Kentucky where every family has a fair shot.